srImathE satakOpAya nama:

-First pAsuram – Since those who are in separation seek out neythal land (sea and seashore), parAnkusa nAyaki too reaches a garden on the seashore to cheer herself up while in distress of separation from emperumAn, she notices a crane in there.
-On seeing the white/pale complexion of the crane’s body, she thinks that the crane too has become pale due to the love-sickness in separation and tells “Oh poor thing! you too have been caught in the same emperumAn like me and lost your heart to him”.
+First pAsuram – Since those who are in separation seek out neydhal land (sea and seashore), parAnkusa nAyaki too reaches a garden on the seashore to cheer herself up while in distress of separation from emperumAn.
+She notices a crane there.
+On seeing the white/pale complexion of the crane’s body, she thinks that the crane too has become pale due to the love-sickness in separation and tells it “Oh poor thing!
+You too have been caught in the matter of same emperumAn like I am and lost your heart to him”.

 nOyum payalamaiyum mIdhUra emmE pOl